10 Best Things to Do in Tulum, Mexico

 10. Relax at Tulum Beach Clubs

 Once you’ve seen all the must-see sights in Tulum, it’s time to relax.
-Visit one of the best beach clubs in Tulum and spend a few refreshing hours or a whole day relaxing.
+Visit one of the best beach clubs and spend a few refreshing hours.

 Did you know that the beach club entrances in Tulum also offer great photo opportunities?

-In front of the entrance to the Vagalume Tulum beach club, you will find a magnificent statue.
+In front of the entrance to the Vagalume Beach Club, you will find a magnificent statue.
 One hand from the top and the other from the ground will perfectly frame your Instagram shot.

 Where to Eat in Tulum, Mexico

-Tulum was one of our favorite places to eat in the Yucatan Peninsula, where we sampled delicious Mexican food.
+Tulum was one of our favorite places to eat in the Yucatan Peninsula, where we tried delicious Mexican food.
+These are our recommendations.